deividAlfa/stm32_soldering_iron_controller/README.md

 These boards can have pretty different readings and tolerances.
 It can even change a lot between T12 tips.

-So the factory calibration is set lower than real intentionally to avoid possible overheating problems.
+So the factory calibration is intentionally set lower than real, to avoid possible overheating problems.

-Once you set the firmware, go to calibration and set there the real temp meassured with the external probe.
+Once you set the firmware, go to calibration and set there the real temperature measured with the external probe.

 #### Hardware issues